 The Master’s programme adopts the United Nations 2030 Agenda, which calls for cities and human settlements to be inclusive, safe, resilient and sustainable, and for the promotion of peaceful societies and gender equality.

-- prevention, analysis and management of juvenile delinquency with a focus on the role of schools;
+• prevention, analysis, and management of juvenile deviance, with particular attention to the role of schools;

 Participants will acquire:

-- skills to develop educational programmes promoting legality, citizenship and social respect;
+• competencies to develop educational programs promoting legality, citizenship, and social respect;

-- the ability to manage relations between institutions, citizens, schools and other actors;
+• ability to manage relationships between institutions, citizens, schools, and other stakeholders;

 Attendance: